The Archbishop of Dublin

-The Catholic Archdiocese of Dublin is a registered charity (charity no. CHY1333) with its offices at Holy Cross College and Diocesan Centre, Clonliffe Road, Dublin 3.
-We have published this Privacy Statement to demonstrate our commitment to protecting and respecting your personal data.
+The Archbishop of Dublin (“Archbishop”) is the head of the Catholic Archdiocese of Dublin (“Archdiocese”) which is a registered charity – Diocese RCN: 20002022, Diocese Revenue Number: CHY1333 – with its offices at Archbishop’s House, Drumcondra Road Lower, Dublin 9, D09H4C2.
+The Archbishop has published this Privacy Statement to demonstrate his commitment to protecting and respecting your personal data.

-This Privacy Statement explains how we process information, in particular the personal data that we receive from you.
-Please read the following carefully to understand our views and practices regarding your personal data and how we treat it.
+This Privacy Statement explains how the Archbishop (and the diocesan offices on his behalf) processes information, in particular the personal data that he receives from you.
+Please read the following carefully to understand his views and practices regarding your personal data and how he treats it.

 Processing of personal information

 The Archbishop collects and processes information about you in a number of ways including face to face meetings, email, phone conversations, from parishes and via forms sent by the diocesan offices.

 The Archbishop must have a lawful basis for processing your information.
 This will vary according to the circumstances of how and why he has your information but typical examples include: